 For the resting portion of the test, a radioactive dye is introduced into your bloodstream through the IV and allowed to circulate for a while.
 Then images of your heart are taken to show the resting blood flow.

 Treadmill/Stress Portion of Nuclear Stress Test: For the stress portion, you’ll be placed on a treadmill/stationary bike or––if you can’t exercise adequately––given some medication through the IV.
 After your heart is stimulated, more radioactive dye is introduced into your bloodstream through the IV.
 And again, images of your heart muscle are taken using a machine resembling an X-Ray machine.

 These two images help the doctor determine the efficiency of your blood to your heart at rest and when under stress.

-If you’re exercising, the test will begin slow on the treadmill and increase in speed with time.
+If you’re exercising, the test will begin with a slow pace on the treadmill which increases with speed over time.
 The doctor will advise you not to hang too tightly on the railing as this may skew the results.
 If you’re put on a stationary bike, resistance will increase as the test progresses.

 While the test involves the patient being exposed to some amount of radiation, the Nuclear Stress Test is generally considered safe.
 Complications are rare but not ruled out.
 They include: